Call-for-Code-for-Racial-Justice/TakeTwo/webapi/README.md

 ### TakeTwo Architecture

-This API (highlighted in the following diagram) is part of the Call For Code TakeTwo Project.
+This API (highlighted in the following diagram) is part of the Call for Code for Racial Justice TakeTwo Project.
 This API is used to capture the data highlighted by users through the TakeTwo Chrome extension tool.

 ![](/images/architecture-highlighted.png)